Spey: smooth inference for reinterpretation studies: Statistical Models

-command, and once installed, \spey\ can automatically detect it.
+command\footnote{Dedicated online documentation can be found in \href{https://spey-pyhf.readthedocs.io}{this link}.}, and once installed, \spey\ can automatically detect it.
 The bottom section of Table~\ref{tab:available_likelihoods} shows available accessors for \pyhf\ plug-in where \lstinline{"pyhf"} accessor will allow the user to input full statistical model prescriptions as defined in \pyhf's \href{https://pyhf.readthedocs.io}{online manual}.
 Uncorrelated background samples can also be studied using \lstinline{"pyhf.uncorrelated_background"} accessor.
-As shown before, \lstinline{spey.get_backend} function will enable the usage of these accessors\footnote{Certain functionalities of \pyhf\ package are limited to the choice of its backend.
+As shown before, the \lstinline{spey.get_backend} function will enable the usage of these accessors\footnote{Certain functionalities of \pyhf\ package are limited to the choice of its backend.
 The gradient of the negative log-likelihood function is only available through Jax or Tensorflow, and the computation of the variance via \lstinline{sigma_mu_from_hessian} function is currently only available with \pyhf's Jax backend.}.

 The usage of a full statistical model can be demonstrated using ATLAS-SUSY-2018-31~\cite{ATLAS:2019gdh} analysis where we used the recast of the study implemented within \madana~\cite{DVN/IHALED_2020, Araz:2020stn} package through SFS interface~\cite{Araz:2020lnp, Cacciari:2011ma}\footnote{Our implementation has been validated against ref.~\cite{Alguero:2022gwm}.
 Validation note of the recast can be found in \href{https://madanalysis.irmp.ucl.ac.be/wiki/PublicAnalysisDatabase}{this link}.}.
 This analysis is designed to search for new physics for multi-jet final state scenarios where it's looking for sbottom production with